samanyu6/Go-postgres/README.md

 # Go - Postgres setup

-A boilerplate web server built with Go and integrate Postgres as a database.
+Server built with Go and Postgres following a somewhat MVC Structure with Unit Tests included.
+Use this either for boilerplate/ reference or if you're planning to learn Go and want a simple project to familiarise yourself with the language.

 # Project Directory
   1. ### database/